pivotal/docs-tap/scst-store/sca_scans/sca-scanning-results.md

 #### <a id='api-backend'></a>API backend

 * Date: March 4, 2022
-* Results: no known vulnerabilities
+* Results: No known vulnerabilities

 #### <a id='cli-sr'></a>CLI

 * Date: March 8, 2022
-* Results: no known vulnerabilities
+* Results: No known vulnerabilities

 ### <a id='grype-sr'></a>Grype